The ocean is a powerful, mysterious force.

 His latter words send shivers down my spine, conjuring memories from long ago.

-According to my maternal Scots-Irish mythopoetic genealogy, I’m supposedly the descendant of a selkie and fisherman.
-The women before me chose between two metaphorical paths: one moved through wind-swept sand dunes and rocky cliffs; the other flowed with the currents in the ocean’s depths.
-Whether literally or figuratively, both land and ocean are in my blood and soul.
-I stand at the hearth of two worlds.
+According to my maternal Scots-Irish mythopoetic genealogy, I’m the descendant of a selkie and fisherman.
+The women before me chose between two paths: one moved through wind-swept sand dunes and rocky cliffs; the other flowed with the currents in the ocean’s depths.
+Both land and sea are in my blood and soul.
+I stand at the hearth of two worlds, a betwixt-and-between lighthouse.
 To deny one over the other would mean betraying parts of myself.